imagej/imagej.github.io/_pages/plugins/bigstitcher/define-new-dataset.md

 -   **[Manual Loader (Bioformats)](/plugins/bigstitcher/stackloader)**

 The **Manual Loader (Bioformats)** can be used to import datasets that consist of several stacks that can be opened using LOCI Bioformats.
-Manual asignment of the stacks to Angles, Tiles or Illuminations according to patterns in the filename is necessary.
+Manual assignment of the stacks to Angles, Tiles or Illuminations according to patterns in the filename is necessary.

 -   **[Manual Loader (TIFF only, ImageJ Opener)](/plugins/bigstitcher/stackloader)**

 The **Manual Loader (TIFF only, ImageJ Opener))** can be used to import datasets that consist of several stacks that can be opened directly by ImageJ.
-Manual asignment of the stacks to Channels, Illuminations, Agles, Tiles or Illuminations according to patterns in the filename is necessary.
+Manual assignment of the stacks to Channels, Illuminations, Angles, Tiles or Illuminations according to patterns in the filename is necessary.

 -   **[Zeiss Lightsheet Z.1 Dataset (Bioformats)](/plugins/bigstitcher/specialloaders)**